 Other Non-Traditional Sources

 Credit from other non-traditional sources including, but not limited to, independent study, workshops, field experiences or internships will be considered for credit if documented on an official transcript from a regionally accredited institution.

 If a student disagrees with a transfer credit evaluation, the student must submit further information about the course in question in order to initiate an appeal of the evaluation.
 Supporting documentation can include, but is not limited to, a course outline, syllabus or textbook.
 If a student disagrees with an evaluation of credit from a non-traditional source, the student must submit further written information about the training including number of hours of the training, information about the training source, accreditation, etc., in order to initiate an appeal of the evaluation.

 The Office of the University Registrar, in coordination with the academic discipline, will consider amending the original evaluation if, after review of supporting documentation, a change is warranted.
-If the student disagrees with the second evaluation, the student may file an appeal with dean of their college of enrollment.
+If the student disagrees with the second evaluation, the student may file an appeal with the dean of their college of enrollment.
 If the appeal is denied, the student will be given a reason for denial in writing.